avril-affine/equation-to-latex/notes.md

 - write down which symbols to take out so can add them in later stages
 - size of input image for the net is hard coded in code/generate_imgs.py img_to_array() and latex_to_code.py predict_symbol()
-- removed \div and - from operators: opencv not recognizing any contour
+- removed \div from operators: opencv not recognizing any contour

 # Problems